Opinion | Trump’s fake new Biden scandal has a deeper purpose. Bannon revealed it.

 But the sourcing of the emails is hilariously suspect.
 They were supposedly transferred to a hard drive by a Delaware computer repair store owner from a laptop that Hunter Biden supposedly dropped off.
 But the owner won’t say he’s certain the customer was Biden, and, weirdly, he never returned for it.

 Worse, Bannon and Trump lawyer Rudolph W. Giuliani — who alerted the New York Post to the story and provided the hard drive — are refusing to make it available to other news outlets.
-The “smoking gun” email was reproduced in photo form, and one expert told The Washington Post’s Glenn Kessler that it has no traceable metadata.
+The “smoking gun” email was reproduced in photo form, and one expert told The Post’s Glenn Kessler that it has no traceable metadata.

 Meanwhile, the Biden campaign checked Joe Biden’s schedule and found no such meeting, and no one has shown it happened.
 (If some kind of perfunctory handshake introduction did happen, even that wouldn’t necessarily show corruption.)
 That gives the lie to Trump’s claim about what this “smoking gun” supposedly proves.